 The compact kitchen was very well equipped.
 Several Members commented on the excellent larder fridge.

-An outdoor space would have been great, but no doubt we could have used the main hostel courtyard shared with the sister hostel on the same site, Deepdale Backpackers.
-It is worth noting that larger groups can spill over in to the Backpackers Hostel which has 50 beds in private en suite rooms of varying sizes and single sex dorms.
+An outdoor space would have been great, but no doubt we could have used the main hostel courtyard shared with the sister hostel on the same site, Deepdale Rooms and Camping.
+It is worth noting that larger groups can spill over to the other building which has 50 beds in private en suite rooms of varying sizes.

 A great time was had by one and all.
 Our ranks were swelled by one extra member who joined us just for the last night and another who stayed in her camper van on the camping field.
 Amazingly, on both full days the whole complement started together on a walk, made possible by the excellent coastal bus service operating in the area.